unrolled/render/README.md

 - JSON: Uses the [encoding/json](http://golang.org/pkg/encoding/json/) package to marshal data into a JSON-encoded response.
 - XML: Uses the [encoding/xml](http://golang.org/pkg/encoding/xml/) package to marshal data into an XML-encoded response.
 - Binary data: Passes the incoming data straight through to the `http.ResponseWriter`.
+- Text: Passes the incoming string straight through to the `http.ResponseWriter`.

 ~~~ go
 // main.go